Counting extensions revisited: Strictly balanced and grounded case (Theorem )

 \section{Strictly balanced and grounded case (Theorem~\ref{thm_strictly_balanced})}

 In this section we prove the threshold~\eqref{eq:main:strbal} of Theorem~\ref{thm_strictly_balanced}~(i) for strictly balanced rooted graphs~$(G,H)$ that are grounded (see \refS{sec:ext:non} for the less interesting ungrounded case).

 The~$0$-statement in~\eqref{eq:main:strbal} is the main difficulty, and here the plan is to use a second moment argument to show the existence of a root~$\xx \in \osets$ with too many $(G,H)$-extensions, i.e., with~$X_{\xx} \ge (1+\eps)\mu$.
 Unfortunately, even an asymptotic estimate of the relevant first moment is challenging, since the upper tail proba\-bi\-li\-ty~$\Pr(X_{\xx} \ge (1+\eps)\mu)$ is hard to estimate up to a~$1+o(1)$ factor (this is an instance of the `infamous' upper tail problem~\cite{JR2002,SW18}).
 To sidestep this technical difficulty, we instead show the existence of a root~${\xx \in \osets}$ which attains~$X_{\xx}=\ceil{(1+\eps)\mu}$ due to exactly~$\ceil{(1+\eps)\mu}$ extensions that are vertex-disjoint outside of~$\xx$.
-The crux is that these auxiliary events are more tractable: we can estimate the relevant first and second moments up to the required~$1+o(1)$ factors via a careful mix of Harris' inequality~\cite{Harris}, Janson's inequality~\cite{J90,BS,RiordanWarnke2015}, and counting arguments.
-It turns out that here the extra assumption~$\eps \ge n^{-\alpha}$ is helpful: it will allow us to focus on fairly small edge probabilities~$p=p(n)$ close to~$n^{-1/d(G,H)}$, which intuitively makes it easier to show that various events are approximately independent (as tacitly required by the second moment method); see~\refS{sec:0statement} for the~details.
+The crux is that these auxiliary events are more tractable: we can estimate the relevant first and second moments up to the required~$1+o(1)$ factors via a careful mix of Harris' Lemma~\cite{Harris}, Janson's inequality~\cite{J90,BS,RiordanWarnke2015}, and counting arguments.
+It turns out that here the extra assumption~$\eps \ge n^{-\alpha}$ is helpful: it will allow us to focus on fairly small edge probabilities~$p=p(n)$ that are close to~$n^{-1/d(G,H)}$, which intuitively makes it easier to show that various events are approximately independent (as tacitly required by the second moment method); see~\refS{sec:0statement} for the~details.

 The~$1$-statement in~\eqref{eq:main:strbal} is simpler (and nowadays fairly routine).
 For edge probabilities~$p=p(n)$ that are close to~$n^{-1/d(G,H)}$, we use a standard union bound argument, estimating the lower tail~$\Pr(X_{\xx} \le (1-\eps)\mu)$ via Janson's inequality~\cite{J90,JLR,RiordanWarnke2015} and the upper tail~$\Pr(X_{\xx} \ge (1+\eps)\mu)$ via an inequality of Warnke~\cite{WUT}.
 For edge probabilities~$p=p(n)$ much larger than~$n^{-1/d(G,H)}$, it turns out that we can simply use the partial result \refT{thm_generaltail}~\ref{thm_tail1} due to the extra assumption~$\eps \ge n^{-\alpha}$; see~\refS{sec:1statement} for the~details.